linsyking/Messenger/docs/Hello-World.md

 messenger init hello
 ```

-Then following the instructions to initialize the project.
+Then follow the instructions to initialize the project.

 After that, go to the `hello` directory, check if it looks like this: